Have you ever heard of Inhotim, the Botanic Garden and Open Air Gallery in Brazil?

 On this map, you find various lodging options around Brumadinho

 Wanna read about other great places and more impressive art in Brazil?
 Then quickly go to this post and take your pick!
+There you’ll also find valuable general information that will make your trip smoother.

 If you choose to pin this post, please use one of these pictures: